maliahavlicek/go-hrvatska/README.md

 - [google Places Details API](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/place-details)- Provided a good example of how use a place_id to retrieve Places Details response to get imagery for itinerary page.
 - [javascript constants](https://www.linkedin.com/in/syedmhassan/) - Moosa Hassan suggested to move large json constants out of functional javascript files into constants.js
 - [geographic points](https://maps.sygic.com/) - Accurate latitude and longitude points for map pins that don't float in the sea.
-- [styling emails](https://www.campaignmonitor.com/css/) - Making emails look good is incredibly difficult
+- [styling emails](https://www.campaignmonitor.com/css/) - Making emails look good is incredibly difficult, but campaign monitor has some dedent documentation about what styles work for the majority of email browsers.
 - [Tim White](https://www.linkedin.com/in/timlwhite/) - Suggesting preloading images, removing fullscreen on google maps, change the cursor for the image/label buttons.